Bread Sauce

 Not a problem.
 Especially not here.
 If you happen to have some bread sauce left over, don't throw it!

-One very tasty way to deal with the excess is to turn it into a fluffy cheese pie.
+One very tasty way to deal with the excess is to turn it into a fluffy cheese pudding.
 You'll get extra points because the kids will love it and you can serve it for dinner with a simple salad on the side.

 How to?
 Simply take your leftover sauce and mix in a large handful of grated cheese.
 Then separate two eggs and beat the yolks into your sauce-and-cheese mix.
 Season to taste with salt, pepper and maybe a touch of mustard.
 Beat the whites until stiff and fold in.